-Around the same time, I started publishing a graphical dashboard of the Swedish death count.
-The Public Health Agency of Sweded publishes statistics by actual date of death.
+Since mid April 2020, I have published a popular graphical dashboard of the Swedish death count.
+The Public Health Agency of Sweden publishes statistics by actual date of death.
 Most other countries only report newly added deaths, without information about when each person died.
-Since it often takes some time for a death to be identified, this can be misleading.
-However, including death dates creates new problems.
-Mainly, the reporting delay means that the last few days are still not completed, which creates a false sense of an always decreasing trend.
-To account for this I added a graphical illustration of expected additional deaths.
+Since it often takes time for a death to be identified, this can be misleading.
+However, reporting death by death dates creates new problems.
+Mainly, the reporting delay means that recent days are not completed, which creates an illusion an always decreasing trend.
+To account for this, I added a graphical illustration of expected additional deaths.
 This later grew into a full-fledged nowcasting model documented in the paper below.

 The Covid-19 dashboard is available at https://adamaltmejd.se/covid.

-The new corona virus disease - COVID-2019 - is rapidly spreading through the world.
-The availability of unbiased timely statistics of trends in disease events are a key to effective responses.
-But due to reporting delays, the most recently reported numbers are frequently underestimating of the total number of infections, hospitalizations and deaths creating an illusion of a downward trend.
-Here we describe a statistical methodology for predicting true daily quantities and their uncertainty, estimated using historical reporting delays.
+The COVID-19 pandemic has demonstrated the importance of unbiased, real-time statistics of trends in disease events in order to achieve an effective response.
+Because of reporting delays, real-time statistics frequently underestimate the total number of infections, hospitalizations and deaths.
+When studied by event date, such delays also risk creating an illusion of a downward trend.
+Here, we describe a statistical methodology for predicting true daily quantities and their uncertainty, estimated using historical reporting delays.
 The methodology takes into account the observed distribution pattern of the lag.
-It is derived from the removal method, a well-established estimation framework in the field of ecology.
+It is derived from the “removal method”—a well-established estimation framework in the field of ecology.